 In order to start planning your growing of plants in a closed room, you must realize what conditions plants need for proper growth.
 Your goal is to obtain exquisite crops that you can expect only from healthy and strong plants.
 Their health depends directly on the climatic conditions and availability of nutrients.
 Let’s explain what “weather” should be prepared for plants and why.

 Light is an essential element in the process of photosynthesis and plants need it for life.
-In the case of lack of light, they will not grow as they should – they will be small, weak, stems will be thin, and small flowers – your plants need a certain dose of this radiation.
+In the case of lack of light, they will not grow and they will be small, weak, stems will be thin, and small flowers – your plants need a certain dose of this radiation.

 Water shortage is dangerous.
 Inadequate hydration slows plant growth.

 In particular, oxygen and CO2.
-The lack of these elements causes slow growth and its retention, leaf yellowing and poor flowering.
+Lack of these elements causes slow growth and its retention, leaf yellowing and poor flowering.
 Particular attention should be paid to the efficiency of ventilation in the room.